fbildirici/GameTheoryImplicationsinSoftwareDevelopment/README.md

 - **Sprint Retrospective Game**: A game designed to help teams evaluate their sprints and plan for future sprints using game theory.
 - **Sprint Planning Game**: A game designed to help teams plan and implement more successful sprints using game theory.
+- **Shapley Value Game**: In this game, the team members would work together to complete a series of tasks, with the goal of maximizing the total value of completed work.

 ## Installation